New South Wales Police Force: Insignia, motto and symbols

 Until 1972, NSW Police wore very plain insignia containing just the words "Police" and "New South Wales" or "N.S.W.", a crown and sometimes a state badge.
 After 1972, NSW Police wore hexagonal shoulder patches with the text "N.S.W.
 Police."
-After 1972, NSW Police adopted a far more elaborate and colourful insignia featuring a diminutive state badge above a soaring wedge-tailed eagle carrying a scroll with the word Nemesis, the Greek goddess of chastisement and vengeance, which is meant to signify retribution and justice, within a ring containing the name at the time - initially "New South Wales Police Department" and currently "New South Wales Police Force", surrounded by a wreath.
+After 1972, NSW Police adopted a far more elaborate and colourful insignia featuring a diminutive state badge above a soaring wedge-tailed eagle carrying a scroll with the word Nemesis, the Greek goddess of chastisement and vengeance, which is meant to signify retribution and justice, within a ring containing the name at the time – initially "New South Wales Police Department" and currently "New South Wales Police Force", surrounded by a wreath.
 All above a ribbon containing the motto Culpram Poena Premit Comes, and all surmounted by the crown of the NSW head of state.
 This police insignia was first used, informally, in 1959 at a South Pacific Police Commissioners' Conference in the table place names of each of the attending commissioners and was designed for this purpose by then Detective Sergeant Norm Merchant but was not adopted for use on uniforms or widely until 1972.
 Its current badges, including those worn on uniform shoulders, contain the insignia elaborated even further in a shield shape edged in yellow with "N.S.W.
 Police" repeated in yellow, at the top.

 Its current motto is in Latin, Culpam Poena Premit Comes ("Punishment follows closely upon the heels of crime").

-In August 2024, the NSW Police changed their digital badge from St Edward's Crown to the Tudor Crown following the accession of King Charles III who succeeded Queen Elizabeth II in 2022.
+In August 2024, the NSW Police changed their digital badge from St Edward's Crown to the Tudor Crown following the accession of King Charles III, who had succeeded Queen Elizabeth II in September 2022.